riverford/objection/README.md

 ## How is this different to mount

-- singletons are supported, but not the only model can mix/match with explict object construction and arg passing styles.
 - no coupling to namespaces/vars to reference a singleton
 - lazy construction instead of explicit single start! fn.
+- singletons are supported, yet can mix/match with explicit object construction and arg passing styles.

 ## Warning